metalox/fm_showdown/README.md

 - Converts Markdown to HTML
 - Integrates with FileMaker through JavaScript
 - Provides a clean interface for markdown editing
-- Allows saving converted HTML back to FileMaker
+- Converted HTML passed back to FileMaker with a callback script
 - No css (bring your own css)

 ## Installation